muktishreejain/ieee754calculator/README.md

 **Mukti Shree Jain (GUI Developer)**
 GUI design and development
-Integration of backend logic with interface
+Integration of backend logic with the interface
 Input validation and result presentation

-**Vivek Kumar Prusty (Visualization & Documentation)** Visualization of sign, exponent, and mantissa Conceptual design for Learning Mode
+**Vivek Kumar Prusty (Visualisation & Documentation)** Visualisation of sign, exponent, and mantissa Conceptual design for Learning Mode
 Documentation, README, and project presentation

+## Conclusion

+The IEEE 754 Floating-Point Calculator demonstrates how floating-point arithmetic works inside computers in a clear and interactive way.
+By combining backend accuracy, a practical GUI, and visual breakdowns, the project serves as both a calculator and a learning aid.
+Future enhancements will expand its precision, features, and accessibility.

 **High-Level Flow:**
 ```mermaid